signavio/backbone-rel/README.md

 });
 ```

-References work especially well in conjunction with backbone.uniquemodel (https://github.com/disqus/backbone.uniquemodel).
+References work especially well in conjunction with [https://github.com/disqus/backbone.uniquemodel](backbone.uniquemodel).
 If you set up a reference to a model class tracked by backbone.uniquemodel, a referenced model instance will automatically be resolved to the right instance in the unique model cache.

 ```
 var User = UniqueModel( Backbone.Model.extend({}), "User" );